anoop142/cowin-cli/README.md

 ## Known issues
-* API will throw error unauthorized access if specified vaccine is not found at the moment.
-* Random Unauthorized access error for no specific reasons.
+* Random Unauthenticated access error for no reasons.

 ## License